pimotte/nomic/README.md

 A player may at any time create an issue stating they are on hiatus, with the label "Hiatus".
 As long as this issue exists, this player will be considered to be a non-player for all intents and purposes, including but not limited to voting and jury selection.
+Players which currently play any role in a Trial or are Judge in a Judgement may not perform this action.

 # Turns